10 tips for how to organize your fridge

 9. Keep fruits and veggies separate

 When it comes to fresh produce, it’s important to store fruits and vegetables in the proper refrigerator storage compartments.
 Depending on the type, fruits and vegetables are best kept in either a high or low humidity environment.
 Make sure to store them in your fridge’s vegetable, crisper or humidity-controlled drawer.
+This will keep them fresher for cooking or steaming vegetables.

 As a general rule, 'thin-skinned' produce like leafy greens, broccoli, strawberries and other ethylene-sensitive produce should be stored in higher humidity.
 Stone fruit, pears, apples and other ethylene emitters are best kept in a low humidity drawer.